 Both Rosie and Adam are keen to learn more gardening skills and Rosie would love to learn about food from other cultures plus would love to learn to sew!

-There are king sized and twin rooms available.
+There is a king sized and a twin room.

 There is a separate sitting room to use if you would like some space to yourself.